Robust Trust: Proofs

 By assumption, ${f_{1}(\mu)}/{f_{2}(\mu)}$ is decreasing, and hence $f_2$ likelihood-ratio dominates $f_1$.
 This implies that the probability distribution $f_1$ is first-order stochastically dominated by $f_2$; in particular, it has a lower mean.
-The result follows. \end{proof}

-We now take the second step by showing a monotone relationship between the cutoff function $\muh$ and the trust region.
+The result follows. \end{proof} We now take the second step by showing a monotone relationship between the cutoff function $\muh$ and the trust region.

-\begin{lemma} Consider two decision problems $U_i$, $i\in\{1,2\}$, and let $(\muu_i,\muo_i)\in D$ denote the (unique) solution to the system
+\begin{lemma} Consider two decision problems $U_i$, $i\in\{1,2\}$, and let $(\muu_i,\muo_i)\in D$ denote the unique solution to the system

 where $\Psi^{i}_1,\Psi^{i}_2$ and $D$ are defined as in the proof of \autoref{prop:binary-trust-region} for each $U_i$.
 If $\muh_1(\muu,\muo) \leq \muh_2(\muu,\muo)$ for all $\muu\leq \muo$, then $\muu_2\leq \muu_1$ and $\muo_2\leq \muo_1$. \end{lemma}